-The HVAC technicians at Childers Enterprises are here to help you decide if a heat pump is the right fit for your heating needs.
+The HVAC technicians at Childers Air Plumbing & Electric are here to help you decide if a heat pump is a right fit for your heating needs.
 Located in Beckley, WV, we are available to residential and commercial customers throughout West Virginia and Virginia.

 Will a Heat Pump Provide Adequate Heat to My Home or Business?

 You may be wondering, why would I need a heat pump if I already have a furnace?
-Will it actually heat my home on its own?
+Will it heat my home on its own?
 The answer?
 It truly depends on the climate where you live.
-Heat pumps use the air from outside and converts it into warm or cool air, and can work in temperatures above 32 degrees Fahrenheit.
+Heat pumps use the air from outside and convert it into warm or cool air and can work in temperatures above 32 degrees Fahrenheit.

 Efficiency.
-Like we mentioned above, heat pumps can help to lessen the need for fuel-burning heating equipment.
+As we mentioned above, heat pumps can help to lessen the need for fuel-burning heating equipment.
 This will help to cut energy costs, too, saving you money in the long run.